Ginger Snaps Baking Affairs

 Jump to Recipe Print Recipe

-These pumpkin cheesecake cookies are chewy pumpkin cookies that have a creamy cheesecake filling and are rolled in pumpkin spice sugar.
+These chewy pumpkin cheesecake cookies are stuffed with a creamy cheesecake filling and rolled in pumpkin spice sugar.
+Not only do they take less than 1 hour to make, you also don't have to chill the cookie dough.
 This is a perfect fall treat to make for any pumpkin lover in your life!

 Pumpkin cheesecake cookies with a cheesecake filling in the middle.